If you’re interested in a home but don’t have money for the down payment, you may be in luck.

 There are a few types of no down payment mortgage programs you may qualify for.

-In this article we’ll be discussing the different types of zero down mortgages that are available in 2017.
+In this article, we’ll be discussing the different types of zero-down mortgages that are available.

 RATE SEARCH: Get Approved for a Home Loan

 The U.S. Department of Agriculture created a housing program to help rural development.
 The USDA rural development loan is a zero-down mortgage for low-to-moderate-income families.

 Another benefit of USDA loans is that the mortgage insurance premium (MIP) is much lower than any other type of mortgage available.
 Just 0.35% compared to 0.85% for FHA loans.

 The annual MIP fee is added to your monthly mortgage payment